kilroy-code/flexstore/README.md

 We can also arrange for only the members of a team to be able to _read_ the data.
 This is done by encrypting the data on the client before it is signed, and decrypting it on the client after it is verfied.
 This can be done manually, automatically by `store()`, or by specifying a current `Credentials.encryption = true` (encrypt for owner team if specified, otherwise only the author), or `Credentials.encryption = somOtherTeamTag`.

+## Pseudonymity

+`author` and `owner` tags are stable strings that may or may not correspond to distinct individuals or groups.
+This protocol does not provide any central collection of users, but applications may do so for their users, and such applications might or might not include attestations as to human identities signed by some authority.
+An individual human or group of people may create different tags for different applications, multiple tags within an application, or may re-use a tag at their (and the application's) discretion.

+An application can allow (or require) a user to encrypt data within a collection (e.g., all items, particular property values, etc.).
+Additionaly, an application may synchronize only with its own service, or may choose to relay data with other services, and this includes the [`Team`](#key-management) collection.
+However, the membership tags of an `owner` group are readable by anyone who has access to the collection.

+(TBD: As it stands now, this is how the underlying private key access works.
+(Reliable and well-tested.)
+When a user needs the private signing or decrypting key for a given tag, distributed-security gets the list of member tags, and will use the first successful member key to unlock, recursively following membership to a local or recovery key (2) or (3) in key management, below.
+So they have to be public.
+It might be possible to maintain some sort of personal collection of team tags to use instead, so that the member tags can instead be listed as one-way hashes to prove membership IFF you know what key you are testing.)

 ## Synchronization